peterino2/ribeye/README.md

     So in titanfall, there's a smart pistol section that is incredibly fun.

 Hierarchical Design Document

 - high speed first person locomotion
     - double jump
     - dash
     - slam/slide
-    - wall-jump
+    - wall-jump/wall running

 - dumb enemy targets moving around
     - enemys that walk around on the floor
     - enemies that walk around on walls
-    - flier enemies
+    - flying enemies
     - ragdolls on death

 - weaponry